What is Rolling, its Operations, Types, & How it Works?

 These types of rolling defects can occur in different cases, which may be caused by the deflection of the compressive load or obtaining a thicker result when the middle portion of the rolling part is bent.
 When there is an imperfection in the roll gaps, variation occurs on the rolling sheets.

-If the thickness varies along that the volume and width are constant, this may result in a shortened centre than the edges.
-The edges portion might then be in compression and the center portion is the tension.
+If the thickness varies along that the volume and width are constant, this may result in a shorter center than the edges.
+The edge portion might then be in compression and the center portion is in tension.

 Zipper Crack in the Center of the Strip